SABBAHS/animal-quiz/README.md

 <ul>
 <li> Once the user has gotten through all 10 questions, the 'Next button' will disappear and reveal a black box with orange text letting the user know that they've completed the quiz, and display the number of correct answers they've scored.
 <li>Within the black box, users will have the option to click the 'Play Again' button which will restart the quiz, and shuffle the questions and answers.
+<li>There is no stopping the user from restarting the quiz mid-way by refreshing the page which will automatically restart, however, I expect the user to complete it by the end.
+<li> All buttons feature a 'click' sound, adding to the interactivity.
 </ul>
 </tr>
 </table>